golang-design/history/README.md

 ## Committers

-Go is a big project that driven by a tiny group of people and massive crowd of wisdom from community.
+Go is a big project that driven by a tiny group of people and the crowd of wisdom from the language user community.
 Here are some core committers to the project that you might interest in follow their excellent work.

 By listening to the talks held by these people, you could learn more about their oral history and fun stories behind the great work.